valhuber/ApiLogicServer/api_logic_server_cli/project_prototype_nw/nw_readme.md

 > Since they automate all the re-use and dependency management, rules are [40X more concise](https://github.com/valhuber/LogicBank/wiki/by-code) than code.

-Logic consists of rules **and** conventional Python code.
-Explore the `logic/declare_logic.py` file, and:
+Logic consists of rules **and** conventional Python code:
+1. Explore the `logic/declare_logic.py` file
-1. Set a breakpoint as shown
+2. Set a breakpoint as shown
-2. Using swagger, re-execute the `add_order` endpoint
+3. Using swagger, re-execute the `add_order` endpoint
-3. When you hit the breakpoint, expand the `row` variable
+4. When you hit the breakpoint, expand the `row` variable

 <figure><img src="https://github.com/valhuber/ApiLogicServer/raw/main/images/docker/VSCode/nw-readme/declare_logic.png"></figure>

 &nbsp;&nbsp;&nbsp;

-# Appendix 1 - Project Information
+## Appendix 1 - Project Information

 | About | Info  |
 |:--------------|:--------------|